+49 177 2358464

 ID DE328204921

-High-quality design, the craftsmanship of modern acoustic element construction, and the use of exquisite tonewoods – this combination makes Resonanzio podiums unique in the world.
-They are the result of curiosity, a spirit of experimentation, and patience.
-Each podium is individually crafted in our small factory in Bremen, Germany, in approximately 200 steps.
+High-quality design, carpentry craftsmanship of modern acoustic element construction, and the use of exquisite tonewoods – this combination makes Resonanzio podiums unique in the world.
+They are the result of curiosity, a willingness to experiment, and patience.
+Each podium is individually crafted in around 200 steps in our small manufactory in Bremen.

 That was a great experience, I haven't enjoyed playing that much at the Barbican for years.
 My bass felt so free and resonant, all of the wolf notes disappeared.
 They really are fantastic risers!